Teresa Stanisławska-Adamczewska: Early life

 She was born Teresa Stanisławska in Greater Poland and spent her professional life in Kraków.

 Career

-From 1955 till 1982 she was editor-in-chief of Echo Krakowa, a daily newspaper that under her, became the most popular newspaper in Kraków.
+From 1955 till 1982 she was editor-in-chief of Echo Krakowa, a daily newspaper that became the most popular newspaper in Kraków under her.

 She published many articles on the city's cultural life, especially about Piwnica pod Baranami.
 She was a mentor for many Polish journalists, like Zbigniew Święch, Ewa Smęder, Jadwiga Rubiś, and Andrzej Urbańczyk.

 In 1989, Stanisławska-Adamczewska and Edward Chudziński created the anthology Cudzym zdaniem: poglądy, refleksje, aforyzmy, illustrated by Szymon Kobyliński.